 The module starts with an exploration and critique of common curriculum designs, with exemplars drawn from undergraduate and postgraduate medical education.
 We will consider the ideas about learning that appear to underpin each model, including what they reveal about teaching-learning and/or working-learning relationships.
 You will find yourself drawing upon the educational theories and concepts explored during the postgraduate certificate course.
-The first contact day will also provide an opportunity to look at some key principles of curriculum design (which are extended in the curriculum masterclass option).
-This includes consideration of Biggs concept of 'constructive alignment', with a particular emphasis on the choice and design of assessment methods (this being developed further in the assessment masterclass option).
+The first contact day will also provide an opportunity to look at some key principles of curriculum design which are extended in the curriculum and assessment masterclass session.
 The introductory work provides a foundation for the education intervention /innovation work that forms the basis of the first summative assessment (in the Lent Term).